tucats/ego/LANGUAGE.md

 The io package supports input/output operations using native files in the file system of the computer running _Ego_.

-### io.Delete(filename)

-The `Delete()` function deletes a file from the file system.

-    fn := "newdata.txt"
-    io.Delete(fn)

-When this program runs, the physical file "newdata.txt" will have been deleted from the file system, assuming the current user has permission to delete the file.

 ### io.DirList(path)